ElCappucino/Softbody-PaintBrush/README.md

-his is a project decicated to DT465 Physical Simulation for Computer Graphic subject
+his is a project dedicated to DT465 Physical Simulation for Computer Graphic subject

 The code mainly inspired by